Real-Time Flow Reports for California Rivers

 (Intermediate / Class III - IV):

-Normal flows are expected to begin on Memorial Day weekend (May 25) with consistent water releases scheduled six days a week (water is not guaranteed on Mondays).
-After Labor Day (September 2), these flows will continue five days a week (no Mondays and Thursdays) through the end of September.
+Rafting flows on this beautiful river typically start in May and last into fall thanks to consistent water releases from two upstream reservoirs.
+In 2024, Normal flows began on Memorial Day weekend (May 25) with consistent water releases scheduled six days a week (water not guaranteed on Mondays).
+After Labor Day (September 2), these flows continued five days a week (no Mondays and Thursdays) through the end of September.
+We look forward to being back on this amazing river in spring 2025.

 The Middle Fork is one of the best options for 1-, 2-, and 3-Day wilderness trips.
 Predictable water releases from the Oxbow PG&E Power House just above the run create a wonderful opportunity for Class III - IV rafting inside a 2000' deep wilderness canyon.